 Atreyu helps keep Amherst Archery running.
 Not only does he coach, he also builds bows, fulfills online orders, builds arrows, makes custom grips and strings and more.
 Atreyu is amazingly has helped grow Amherst Archery and made himself an integral part of AAA since it first began in 2011.
 Atreyu began as a student at AAA before beginning to apprentice to Owner and Head Coach, Kyle Forbes Bissell.
 Atreyu has been a Level I Instructor for several years and will go for his Level II this year.
 When you see Atreyu at the range, make sure you thank him for all the work he does.

 I picked up a bow for the first time in my imagination when I was a very small, adventure-seeking kid.
-In my china cabinet I still have two tiny bows that I crafted out of forsythia branches which I carefully peeled the bark from.
+In my china cabinet I still have two tiny bows that I crafted out of forsythia branches from which I carefully peeled the bark.
 They are strung with delicate strands of sewing thread.
-In 2014, I finally had the chance to pick up a real bow, place arrow to nock, and breathe my way into a target.
-It's no surprise that my tiny little bows have traveled with me through years of moves and life, archery brings to me a place of peace, of challenge, of opportunities.
+In 2014, I finally had the chance to pick up a real bow, nock an arrow, and breathe my way into a target.
+It's no surprise that my tiny little bows have traveled with me through years of moves and life.
+Archery brings to me a place of peace, of challenge, of opportunities.

 Level II Instructor